 The grade 10 TOPS math curriculum is largely similar to the curriculum outside of the program.
 On the other hand, the grade 10 course curriculum incorporates portions of the standard grade 11 functions course as well as the standard grade 12 advanced functions course to prepare students for calculus the following year.
-In addition, in recent years, grade 10 English and history have been taught as a combined course throughout the year, as students use history to explore the historical context of their literature and stories to explore prevalent mindsets of varying historical periods.
-Furthermore, the science curriculum features a trip to Algonquin Park, while the Computer Science course places an emphasis on Java using the Java Ready To Program and BlueJ IDEs.
+Furthermore, the science curriculum features a trip to Algonquin Park.

 - At least 1 of: